Nicolasgz96/Cv-Portfolio/README.md

 To make changes to the portfolio:

-1. Edit the HTML files to update content.
+1. Edit `index.html` to update content.
-2. Modify `css/styles.css` for styling changes.
+2. Modify CSS files in the `css/` directory for styling changes.
-3. Update `js/main.js` for functionality updates.
+3. Update JavaScript files in the `js/` directory for functionality updates.
 4. Adjust `js/translations.js` to modify or add new translations.
+5. Add or update project information in `js/projects-data.js`.

 ## Project Structure